200+ Ideas for Summertime Fun!

 Summer Sanity Kit

 My husband and I are interested in building a backyard sandbox for our 1 1/2-year-old son.
 Most important to us is that it be large enough for him and several friends to move freely around in and that it be well covered to keep out neighborhood cats.
-I wonder if any of your readers have had experience building their own sandbox or have any helpful advice.
+I wonder if any of your readers have had experience building their own sandbox or have any helpful advice on everything from cheap sandbox design ideas to effective sandbox cover ideas.

 We have an inexpensive sandbox that has been receiving hard use for a good four years now.
 We bought two identical plastic wading pools that were about $7 each.
 One is filled with sand, and the other is set on top of it when it's not in use to keep the cats out.
 The sandbox toys are kept in an old laundry basket.
 After years of hard use, it now has a few cracks in it, which we've mended with duct tape.
 BTW, the sandbox is located on our patio, underneath shadecloth, so the kids can play safely any time of day.
 It's really important to keep children protected from the sun!